 A paper and pencil test will be administered to students during the course to assess for content knowledge.
-A videotape of the student's performance during a counseling session will be use to evaluate the student's intervention skills and professional behaviors using the Counselor Skills Personal Development Rating Form (included).
+Videotapes of the student's performance during counseling sessions will be used to evaluate the student's counseling skills and professional behaviors using the Counselor Skills Personal Development Rating Form (Appendix 1).
+Students will be evaluated using the rating form on several occasions, with the expectation that there will be growth (i.e., an increase in total score) over time.
+Total scores on the CSPD-RF reflect the overall performance of counselors-intraining in observed counseling situations.
+Total scores of 80 to 120 are considered acceptable, and students receiving an item score of "3" or lower on the final administration of the instrument may not pass the course.
+Internal consistency of all 20 items of the CSPD-RF range from .91 to .95 (Cronbach's alpha coefficient, Cronbach, 1951).
+The split-half reliability coefficient range from .83 and .84.
+This reliability is consistent with a previous study using the CSPD-RF in which Cronbach's alpha coefficient was .95 (Phan, 2001; Torres-Rivera, Phan, Maddux, Wilbur, & Garrett, 2001).
 Students of the Disaster Mental Counseling graduate certificate will also compile a portfolio and must earn a rubric score of 83% or higher on the culminating portfolio/project using the DMHC Portfolio Evaluation Rubric.
 A committee will evaluate this portfolio and project.